greghughespdx/dell-poweredge-fan-control/README.md

 Every 15 seconds it reads inlet + CPU temps via `ipmitool sensor`, computes a fan target from a piecewise-linear curve (with a CPU bump), and applies it with hysteresis and ramp-down limiting (no fan down-spikes).
-If any temperature crosses the safety threshold it jumps straight to the safety fan speed.
+If any temperature crosses the safety threshold, it jumps straight to the safety fan speed.

 If drive-temperature support is enabled, every 120 seconds it samples disk temps via `smartctl` (without waking standby disks), classifies each device as HDD /